HTOSL/HTL/HTOSL.md

 Copyright (C) [Year] [Owner]

-This software is released under the **He TongXue Open Source License (HTOSL)**.
+This software is released under the **He TongXue License (HTL)**.
 The goal of this license is to maximize freedom for users while ensuring no association, credit, or attribution to the original authors or project.

 ### *Preamble*

-The He TongXue Open Source License (HTOSL) provides absolute freedom to use, modify, and distribute this software for any purpose.
+The He TongXue License (HTL) provides absolute freedom to use, modify, and distribute this software for any purpose.
 Unlike traditional open-source licenses, HTOSL explicitly prohibits attribution to the original authors or the project in any form.
 This ensures that derivative works are treated as completely independent creations.

 By using this license, the original authors fully relinquish any claims of ownership or copyright, and users are not required to acknowledge the original source in any manner.
 This allows developers to focus solely on their own creations without the need to consider the history or origin of the code.